 The ingenious mechanisms and the astronomical components were created by means of contemporary knowledge about mathematics, geography, astronomy, and blacksmith artistry.

-That implicates, for example, that only the five then known planets Mercury, Venus, Mars, Jupiter, and Saturn have hands on the clock-face.
+That implicates, for example, that only the five then known planets Mercury, Venus, Mars, Jupiter, and Saturn had (and still have) hands on the clock-face.

 The clock-mechanism was repeatedly modernized during the course of the centuries.
-This was due to growing scientific knowledge (the pendulum-isochronism discovered by Galileo Galilei, for instance) and the technological progress (like the development of improved escapements), but also due to wear-prone elements in the clockwork.
+This was due to growing scientific knowledge (the pendulum-isochronism discovered by Galileo Galilei, for instance) and the inevitable technological progress (like the development of improved escapements), but also of necessity due to many wear-prone elements in the clockwork.

 The last extensive reconstruction of the clockwork was in 1930 (see below).

 Description of the clock